Forensic artist. Armchair psychologist. Hypnotist. Instructor. Speaker. Baseball Umpire. Internet celebrity.

 Honored in 2008 as Officer of the Year from the Silicon Valley Crimes Stoppers - Gil also received the Richard Huerta Special Merit Award from SJPD in 2007.
 Gil received his BA from National University and his MA from San Jose State University.
 Gil has served on the Blue and Gold Service Award Committee since 2005 as their graphic artist.
 He was also the art director for the Major Cities Chiefs Conference and the California Police Chiefs’ Conference, both held in San Jose.

 When he’s not sketching or speaking to large audiences, you can find him on the baseball diamond calling balls and strikes.
-Since 2008, Gil has been umpiring baseball games from the local Little League diamond to the prestigious CCS Semi-Final game held at SJ Municipal Stadium in 2013.
-He recently joined the ranks of NCAA umpires as he completed his first full season as a junior college umpire.
-He hopes to one day be on the field umpiring at the College World Series.
+Since 2008, Gil has been umpiring baseball games from the local Little League diamond to the prestigious CCS Semi-Final game held at SJ Municipal Stadium in 2018.
+He’s umpired with the ranks of NCAA umpires as a junior college umpire and enjoys the challenges.

 Gil was recently a part of the most widely viewed YouTube video involving the Real Beauty Sketches campaign of 2013.
 The videos have been viewed world wide - more than 100 million times.
 Gil calls this type of sketch a Perspective Sketch™, and they have been in demand ever since.
 From colleges to talk shows, audiences around the world want to see Gil perform his sketches demonstrating how people see themselves.
 The attention to forensic art has been tremendous and Gil hopes to educate more people about the value of having a highly trained forensic artist on the staff of every major law enforcement agency in the world!